AdobeDocs/dynamic-media-classic.en/help/using/quick-start-target-integration.md

 ---
 # Quick Start: Adobe Target Standard/Premium integration{#quick-start-target-integration}

- Adobe Target Standard/Premium puts control directly in the hands of marketers.
-Doing so can help quickly and continually run multiple A/B and multivariate tests, and measure effectiveness.
+ Adobe Target Standard/Premium provides marketing teams with administrative control.
+This feature can help you quickly and continually run multiple A/B and multivariate tests and measure their effectiveness.
 And, it can increase the relevance of online content through segmentation, targeting, and Automated Personalization.

 Adobe Dynamic Media Classic lets you create offers and Offer Sets for Adobe Target Standard/Premium campaigns.
 For example, you can create an Offer Set with three variations of the same rich media asset.
-Then you can have Adobe Target Standard or Premium to determine which asset provides better conversion lift.
+Then you can have Adobe Target Standard or Premium determine which asset provides better conversion performance.
 You can create offers and Offer Sets from a Basic Template or from individual images.
 After the Offer Set is pushed or saved to Adobe Target Standard/Premium, where the offers are associated with mboxes and experiences, Adobe Target Standard/Premium can run campaigns.
-These campaigns determine which variation of a website is likely to perform best for click-throughs and conversion.
+These campaigns determine which variation of a website performs best for click-throughs and conversion.

 For greater customization of dynamic Adobe Dynamic Media Classic content, use Adobe Target Standard/Premium HTML offers.
 See the [Adobe Target Standard/Premium product documentation](https://experienceleague.adobe.com/en/docs/target) for more information.